Haojun6/API-for-Database/README.md

 - This is the cooperative project I involved.
 - I was responsible for data scanning and testing.
+- Technology used: C# .NET + Python3 + PostgreSQL Kubernetes
 - I folked this from the original repo.